nathanjhood/UBento/README.md

     wsl --import <myPerfectDistro> "D:\My\Install\Folder" "D:\My\Backup\Folder\my_perfect_distro.vhdx"

-Please see the [TIPS] section for much more advice :)
+Please see the [TIPS] section for much more advice on distro importing, exporting, and storage.

-Check UBento is installed and launch it (as root);
+Check UBento is installed and launch it;

     wsl -l -v
     wsl -d UBento

-The above line can also be used in a Windows Terminal profile as a launch command, if you append '.exe' to the WSL invocation.
-Going deeper, we could make a desktop icon launcher that invokes our Windows Shell and runs the above command.... (possibly coming soon)

 ## [POST-INSTALL]